LesiuToJa/Portfolio/README.md

 ### About me

 Hi, my name is Jakub.
-I have always been a fan of video games.
-In 2022, I started working in QA as a Junior QA Tester when I was still working on my degree in Computer Science.
+I have always been interested in video games and the process behind developing them.
+In 2022, I started working as a Junior QA Tester while still working on my degree in Computer Science.
 Currently, I find working as a QA Tester enjoyable, and I want to continue developing my skills further.
-I want to create this portfolio to showcase the skills I have gained through self-study, work, and education.
-I am committed to continuing to learn, grow, and to develop my skills in nearest future.
+This portfolio showcases the skills I have gained through self-study, work, and education.
+I am committed to continuing to learn, grow, and develop my skills in the near future.

 ### Experience